DETAILED ACTION

 Regarding claim 48, Wood et al. discloses a wound dressing (figure 1, a two component dressing system: paragraph 0008-0012) for treating a wound (the wound dressing [figure 1] is applied to wounds: paragraph 0007), comprising: one or more nitric oxide generating layers (the wound dressing [figure 1] comprises two layers: a layer containing nitrite salt [such as a mesh] and a hydrogel [absorbent] that contains hydrogen ions; when the two layers are placed into contact with each other, a chemical reaction takes place to produce nitric oxide: paragraph 0008-0012/0019).

-However, Wood et al. fails to disclose a masking element configured to at least partially prevent visualization of the layer there below.
+However, Wood et al. fails to disclose an acquisition distribution layer; and a masking element above the acquisition distribution layer, the masking element configured to at least partially prevent visualization of a layer there below.

-It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have provided the wound dressing of Wood et al. with a masking element as taught by Allen et al. in order to provide an improved wound dressing to allow clinicians to visually assess and monitor the extent of spread of exudate across the wound dressing (paragraph 0195, Allen et al.).
+It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have provided the wound dressing of Wood et al. with an acquisition distribution layer and a masking element above the acquisition distribution layer as taught by Allen et al. in order to provide an improved wound dressing that increases moisture vapor permeation and reduces the unsightly appearance of the wound dressing during absorption of wound exudate (paragraph 0189/0193, Allen et al.).

 Regarding claim 49, Wood et al. in view of Allen et al. discloses the invention as discussed in claim 48.
 Wood et al. further discloses a cover layer (the hydrogel layer can comprise a barrier layer, such as a polyurethane film on the surface exposed to the air when the wound dressing is in use: paragraph 0054).
 Allen et al. further teaches wherein the analogous wound dressing (3400 - figure 34A, a wound dressing: paragraph 0185) further comprises an analogous cover layer (3410 - figure 34A, a backing layer: paragraph 0185), and wherein the masking element (3420) is positioned below the analogous cover layer (3410) (figure 34A, the masking element [3420] is below the cover layer [3410]).